Reflection (computer graphics): Approaches to reflection rendering

 For rendering environment reflections there exist many techniques that differ in precision, computational and implementation complexity.
 Combination of these techniques are also possible.

 Image order rendering algorithms based on tracing rays of light, such as ray tracing or path tracing, typically compute accurate reflections on general surfaces, including multiple reflections and self reflections.
-However these algorithms are generally still too computationally expensive for real time rendering (even though specialized HW exists, such as Nvidia RTX) and require a different rendering approach from typically used rasterization.
+However these algorithms are generally still too computationally expensive for real time rendering (even though specialized hardware exists, such as Nvidia RTX) and require a different rendering approach from typically used rasterization.

 Reflections on planar surfaces, such as planar mirrors or water surfaces, can be computed simply and accurately in real time with two pass rendering — one for the viewer, one for the view in the mirror, usually with the help of stencil buffer.
 Some older video games used a trick to achieve this effect with one pass rendering by putting the whole mirrored scene behind a transparent plane representing the mirror.

 Reflections on non-planar (curved) surfaces are more challenging for real time rendering.
 Main approaches that are used include: